SunnyTseng/academic-kickstart_personalWeb/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: MSc
+role: Master of Science

 # Organizations/Affiliations
 organizations:
 - name: University of British Columbia
   url: ""

-# # Short bio (displayed in user profile at end of posts)
+# Short bio (displayed in user profile at end of posts)
-# bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: A bird lover, a sound recordist, an artist for conservation.

 # interests:
 # - Machine Learning